Use iCloud with the Photos app

 When you turn on My Photo Stream on a device, the following happens:

 Recent photos (from the last 30 days) are stored in iCloud.
 My Photo Stream stores a maximum of 1000 photos across all your devices.

 You can access your recent photos on any other device with My Photo Stream turned on - whether it is your iPhone, iPad, iPod touch, Mac, Apple TV or Windows computer.
 Photos from other devices appear in a My Photo Stream album.

 When you delete a photo in My Photo Stream, it is removed from My Photo Stream on all of your devices.

 Photos uses your iCloud storage differently depending on which iCloud features you turn on.
 See What is iCloud storage?

 iCloud Photos: Photos and videos stored in iCloud Photos count toward your iCloud storage.

-Shared Albums: The photos and videos in your Shared Albums don’t count toward your iCloud storage.
+Shared Albums: The photos and videos in your Shared Albums do not count towards your iCloud storage.

-My Photo Stream: Photos stored in My Photo Stream don’t count toward your iCloud storage.
+My Photo Stream: Photos stored in My Photo Stream do not count toward your iCloud storage.

-First, see Set up your iPad to use iCloud with the Photos app.
+First, see Set up your iPhone to use iCloud with the Photos app.
 Then, learn what you can do with iCloud and Photos on any device or on iCloud.com.